-- Supporting people with disability to live in their home in the community, including: shared independent living support services, short term accommodation services and drop-in support services, along with property managing some of the accommodation properties. - Supporting people with disability in social, community and recreational services, individually and in groups, in community hubs and in the community, with skill development and social inclusion activities. - Provision of supported employment in three Australian Disability Enterprises across the Sydney region. - Providing support coordination to assist people with disability with appropriate services in order to achieve their National Disability Insurance Scheme (NDIS) plan goals.
+Supporting people with disability to live in their home in the community, including: shared independent living support services, short term accommodation services and drop-in support services, along with managing some of the accommodation properties.

+- Supporting people with disability in social, community and recreational services, individually and in groups, in community hubs and in the community, with skill development and social inclusion activities. - Provision of supported employment in two Australian Disability Enterprises across the Sydney region. - Provision of vocational services predominantly SLES (School Leavers Employment Supports) across 5 sites, providing work and life skills development. - Providing support coordination to assist people with disability with appropriate services in order to achieve their National Disability Insurance Scheme (NDIS) plan goals.

-In the year ended 30 June 2022, Sunnyfield supported 2350 clients across NSW and the ACT, and employed 1,700 staff (full time, part time, and casuals).
+In the year ended 30 June 2024, Sunnyfield supported 1,191 clients across NSW and the ACT, and employed 1,800 staff (full time, part time, and casuals).
 Sunnyfield employs the majority of staff directly.